stephengold/Minie/README.md

 with one or more scene-graph spatial(s).
 For debugging purposes, Minie can visualize collision objects by auto-generating spatials for them.
-For full-custom visualization, use a physics control to associate a collision object with a `Spatial`.
+For full-custom visualization, use a `PhysicsControl` to associate a collision object with a `Spatial`.

 A collision object's location and orientation are described